-SnugBaby specialises in comfortable yet stylish and attractive soft baby slings.
-They are sold online, as well as via a network of resellers and at baby fairs all over the UK.
+SnugBaby specialised in comfortable yet stylish and attractive soft baby slings.
+They were sold online, as well as via a network of resellers and at baby fairs all over the UK.
 Based in Carlisle, SnugBaby was founded in 2008 by mother of two Claire Willis.
 So how and why did she become a 'mumpreneur'?

 "I hadn't planned to become a mumpreneur, really, I sort of started my business by accident.
 When my son was born in October 2006, I needed to be able to comfort him while still being able to get on with day-to-day tasks in the home and look after my toddler.